dbivolaru/dotfiles/CALC.md

 - `DELTA` forward delta (output only - use `RCL`)
 - `GAMA` forward gamma (output only - use `RCL`)
 - `VEGA` option vega (output only - use `RCL`)
-- `THETA` option total time derivative theta (output only - use `RCL`)
+- `THETA` option finite difference theta (output only - use `RCL`)
 - `CP` call/put ie for a call option (`1`) or for a put option (`-1`)
+- `HDAYS` bank holidays - in case we calculate on a Friday, set this to `2` or accordingly for the number of upcoming bank holidays

-Validated against the CME Futures Options Calculator, CME SPAN and Bloomberg OVME L. CME Options Calculator uses finite differnce theta, otherise directly comparable.
-Note Bloomberg conventions for delta and gamma using % (multiply our output by F/S or e^rt), vega, rho and gamma being the portfolio variety (multiply our output by the contract multiplier and quantity) and theta using finite difference instead of the closed form.
+Validated against the CME Futures Options Calculator, CME SPAN and Bloomberg OVME L. Note Bloomberg conventions for delta and gamma using % (multiply our output by F/S or e^rt), vega, rho and gamma being the portfolio variety (multiply our output by the contract multiplier and quantity) and theta using finite difference instead of the closed form.

-We are using the total time derivative of the option value which should be closer to the finite difference theta than the closed form.
-However, to obtain the same theta value, one would calculate once the option value, then again with DTE+1 (or DTE+3 if on weekend) and substract the two option values.

-In fact, theta total derivative is less than theta finite difference which is less than the theta theoretical closed form.

 ```
 FUT.OPT:0*L(A:-LN(K/F))*L(DF:EXP(-DTE*R%/36500))*L(B:IV%*SQRT(DTE/365)/100)